ukwa/katacoda-scenarios/webarchive-discovery-introduction/step1.md

 You can run it like this:

-`docker run -p 8983:8983 ukwa/webarchive-discovery-solr`{{execute}}
+`docker run --name solr -d -p 8983:8983 ukwa/webarchive-discovery-solr`{{execute}}

 It will take a little while to download, unpack and run.

-### View Solr UI
+### Check the log file

-Once it's running, you should be able to see Solr's built-in interface via the _Solr UI_ tab.
+If you want to have a look at what's going on, you can type:

-You can also visit it via the following URL https://[[HOST_SUBDOMAIN]]-8983-[[KATACODA_HOST]].environments.katacoda.com/
+`docker logs solr`{{execute}}